Back to news

 Active development (daily commits)Debugging agent failures is hard

 On that last "Pros" row: development is genuinely fast-moving.
-The project went from zero to roughly 346,000 stars in under five months (DEV).
+The project went from zero to roughly 346,000 stars in under five months (DEV (opens in a new tab)).
 "Daily commits" fits that pace, though we didn't audit the commit history line by line to confirm it.

 Verdict